The Start

 5. Are you ready number five?”

-If the team is not ready to start, the coxswain, and only the coxswain, should raise his or her hand or stand up.
+If the crew is not ready to start, the coxswain, and only the coxswain, should raise their hand or stand up.
 The starter will restart the starting sequence.

 If a problem occurs within one minute after the gun is fired, the coxswain should raise his or her hand or stand up.
 The starter will fire the gun a second time to indicate a false start.